Cart 0

 20230506_121849.jpg

+We are a group of like-minded people from all over New Zealand and beyond who appreciate Tongariro National Park as a special place for its natural, cultural and recreation values.
+Our goal is to to introduce people to the park and surrounding natural areas through society and volunteer projects and outings.
 We enjoy a special working relationship with the Department of Conservation, who manages the park and other conservation areas in the central North Island.
-We undertake a number of conservation projects on their behalf using TNHS members, New Zealand and international volunteers.
+We undertake a number of conservation projects on their behalf using Project Tongariro (TNHS) members, New Zealand and international volunteers.
+Join us in helping maintain our beautiful natural resource that is Tongariro National Park.

 Our Executive